astronomer/docs/astro/deploy-project-image.md

 import {siteVariables} from '@site/src/versions';

-In an image deploy, the Astro CLI takes every file in your Astro project to builds them into a Docker image.
+In a full image deploy, the Astro CLI takes every file in your Astro project to builds them into a Docker image.
 This includes your `Dockerfile`, DAGs, plugins, and all Python and OS-level packages.
 The CLI then deploys the image to all Airflow components in a Deployment.

-Use this document to learn how image deploys work and how to manually push your Astro project to a Deployment.
+Use this document to learn how full deploys work and how to manually push your Astro project to a Deployment.
 For production environments, Astronomer recommends automating all code deploys with CI/CD.
 See [Choose a CI/CD strategy](set-up-ci-cd.md).

+See [DAGs-only Deploys](deploy-dags.md) to learn more about how to deploy your DAGs and images separately.

 ## Prerequisites